This Lemon Pasta bathed in a silky, creamy sauce (without cream) makes a quick and simple-yet-satisfying dish.

 What is Lemon Pasta?

 Lemon pasta is especially popular in the Amalfi Coast region of southern Italy, where lemons abound and are an essential ingredient in the local cuisine.
-While there are many delicious versions of lemon pasta recipe, in general, it’s comprised of long pasta noodles bathed in a silky, creamy, lemony sauce.
+While there are many delicious versions of lemon pasta, in general, it’s comprised of long pasta noodles bathed in a silky, creamy, lemony sauce.

 Which Type of Pasta Should I Use?

-Spaghetti tends to be the most common pasta used for Lemon Pasta, but other long noodles such as linguine, bucatini, or tagliatelle are good options too.
+Spaghetti tends to be the most common pasta used for Lemon Pasta recipes, but other long noodles such as linguine, bucatini, or tagliatelle are good options too.
 The light sauce easily coats long noodles without weighing them down when winding them around a fork.

 Whichever pasta you choose for this dish, it’s important to cook it just to the point of being al dente, which is “to the tooth,” aka firm to the bite.
 This usually means about a minute less than the package directions.
 The pasta will continue to cook in the final step as you toss it with the sauce ingredients.